-Does Size Matter (in a Pen Tip)?
+Does the Size of a Writing Pen Tip Matter?

 Well, maybe not that much to the graffitist in the next bathroom stall, but for us law abiding folks into particular pen pursuits, it does.
 Ballpoint and rollerball pens are generally available with tip sizes ranging from a "fine" or even "extra fine" to "broad."
 So, how do you choose?
 Here's some general guidance that is mostly common sense.